mpailab/pylext/README.md

 'infixl' '(' priority ')' op_name '(' x ',' y ')' '=' func_name
 ```
 In first definition associated function for new operator is implemented inside infixl macro.
-Second definition allows to associate with new operator existing function.
+Second definition allows associating with new operator existing function.

 Similarly, right-associative operator may be defined:
 ```python